wooorm/textom/Readme.md

 space1.prev; // dogs
 ```

-The previous node, null otherwise (when `child` is the parents first child or detached).
+The previous sibling, null otherwise (when the context object is the first of its parent's children or detached).

 ##### TextOM\.child#next
 ```js